jantursky/orderlord-help-kds/docs/printers/printers.md

 - click on the _left block of the row_
 - **or** _long click_ on the whole row
 	- the new dialog with the options will be displayed.
 On this dialog you are able to:
-		- {% include icon.html name="label" %} **Print label** - communication with the label printer will be created and try to print the **label** (single or multiple by quantity of the meal, [depending on the setting]({{site.baseurl}}{% link docs/list-of-settings/label-printer-section/label-quantity.md %}).
-This option is displayed only if the label printer is setup in the settings section and depending on the meal cooked/prepared status.
+		- {% include icon.html name="label" %} **Print label** - communication with the label printer will be created and try to print the **label** (single or multiple by the quantity of the meal, [depending on the setting]({{site.baseurl}}{% link docs/list-of-settings/label-printer-section/label-quantity.md %}).
+This option is displayed only if the label printer is set up in the settings section and depending on the meal cooked/prepared status.
 		- {% include icon.html name="receipt" %} **Print receipt** - communication with the receipt printer will be created and try to print the **receipt** and **kitchen receipt**.
-This option is displayed only if the receipt printer is setup [in the settings section.]({{site.baseurl}}{% link docs/printers/receipt-printer/how-to-setup-receipt-printer-in-the-app.md %})
+This option is displayed only if the receipt printer is set up [in the settings section.]({{site.baseurl}}{% link docs/printers/receipt-printer/how-to-setup-receipt-printer-in-the-app.md %})

 ## Table of contents
 - [Label printer]({{site.baseurl}}{% link docs/printers/label-printer/label-printer.md %})